-The Luke William Hahn Foundation sponsors the Shanthi Project’s Mindfulness program for students in the Pen Argyl and Bangor School Districts.
+The Luke William Hahn Foundation sponsors the Shanthi Project’s Mindfulness program for students in Pen Argyl School District.
 After many years of supporting children and teens through our grief groups, we became aware of the need to offer a proactive program for students in the general classroom as well.
 After meeting Denise Veres, the executive director of the Shanthi Project, we decided this mindfulness program would fit our mission in every respect.
 In the 2016-2017 school year, the first mindfulness lessons were taught in fifth grade at the Wind Gap Middle School.
 Below is a description of the program from the Shanthi Project website.

 - In-school Mindfulness with teacher and class: